jeffery/mysql-experiments/README.md

 	prune the table data on the basis of the data present in the createdDate column of the table.

+Create Table - Generic
+==
+	The stored procedure createTable ( create-table.sql ) is used to create a table of type engine.
+The table is dropped before re-creation.

 Procedure Log
 ==